Patient Number 9: Critical reception

-NME writer Rhian Daly gave Patient Number 9 almost perfect score and stated: "At 73 years old and battling with his health, you might not expect Osbourne to keep that bar particularly high.
+NME writer Rhian Daly gave Patient Number 9 four stars out of five and stated: "At 73 years old and battling with his health, you might not expect Osbourne to keep that bar particularly high.
 But, for the most part, Patient Number 9 does just that – it's a fizzing piece of hard-rock magic.
 The superstitious metal frontman might have revealed in a recent Independent interview that he tries to "avoid looking at" the number 13, but we're lucky to have his magnificent 13th solo album."

 Gareth Williams of Wall of Sound gave the album a positive review, saying that "There's no disguising one of rock's more unique voices and the singer sounds as good as he has in years.
 Although this album doesn't break any new ground it is streaks ahead of the likes of 2007's Black Rain or Scream from 2010.
 With Ordinary Man having blasted up the mainstream charts in 2020, Patient Number 9 won't be far behind."

 At the 65th Annual Grammy Awards, Patient Number 9 received a total of four nominations, including Best Rock Album.
 The title track "Patient Number 9" received nominations for Best Rock Song and Best Rock Performance, and "Degradation Rules" was nominated for Best Metal Performance.
 The album would go on to win two Grammys, including Best Rock Album and Best Metal Performance for "Degradation Rules".
-This win makes it the third Grammy Award that Ozzy Osbourne and Tonny Iommi won together, after previously winning two as members of Black Sabbath.
+This win makes it the third Grammy Award that Ozzy Osbourne and Tony Iommi won together, after previously winning two as members of Black Sabbath.